CHANDRASEKAR98/google-sheet-api-project/README.md

 ![Create_Google_Account](https://github.com/CHANDRASEKAR98/google-sheet-api-project/blob/main/images/1create_google_account.JPG)

-CLick **Next** and enter the other personal details on the form and Agree the Terms and Conditions.
+Click **Next** and enter the other personal details on the form and Agree the Terms and Conditions.

 Finaly create the Google Account.